Aricg/aricg.github.io/assets/Pandoc/resume.md

 ----

-**Expert in Automation** - Leveraging 17 years of experience to supercharge AI tools like ChatGPT and Co-Pilot.
-Embrace the paradigm shift with my extensive knowledge in GitOps and CI/CD.
-Bring Generative DevOps to your organization for unparalleled productivity.
-By empowering developers to interact with computing resources as a commodity, **I aim to fully unlock the tech revolution's potential**.
+**Accomplished Technology Professional** - Drawing on 17 years of experience, I am transforming the operations of organizations with my proficiency in GitOps, CI/CD technologies, and developer support.
+I provide a robust and efficient approach to project management and deployment.
+My skills in simplifying the utilization of computing resources are key to driving the industry forward, pushing the envelope of technological progress and efficiency.

 ----